 The IPD contract is currently the only contract that easily allows scope swapping between disciplines.
 The core team who signs the contract is paid hourly, and the scopes can be fluid due to the continuous transparent financial forecasting and tracking.
 If a team member is struggling, has too much on their plate, or their work is simply slipping, other team members who have the right skills and experience can offer to take some of the work to help get the project back on track.
 This does not happen on other delivery methods because the contracts are siloed and team members instead stay within their lanes.
-Unfortunately, all too often the siloed contracts also mean team members point fingers at each other when work is behind and risks emerge.
-In contrast, IPD enables team members to support each other so we can reach our destination quicker and more effectively, which increases morale and a sense of comradery as ONE TEAM!
+Unfortunately, all too often the siloed contracts also mean team members to support each other so we can reach our destination quicker and more effectively, which increases morale and a sense of comradery as ONE TEAM!